mbaumer/us_hep_funding/docs/_states/IN.md

 <a name="IN-01"></a>
 [Back to top](#top)
 ## IN-01 -- Rep. Peter Visclosky (D)
+### Committees
+Peter Visclosky is the #3 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016